top of page

 All About Bettina

-Bettina May is a Canadian-born, Las Vegas-based burlesque performer, photographer and pin-up model, the author of Bohemia: Illustrated Tales of Passion, Bohemia Pulp and Everyday Bombshell, the publisher of An Occasional Man magazine, musician, and vintage style consultant.
-She's currently working on her first full-length novel.
+Bettina May, the Pin-Up You Want To Pin Down, is a Canadian-born, Las Vegas-based burlesque performer, photographer and pin-up model, author, musician, and vintage style consultant.
+She started her first Las Vegas performance residency at Lost Spirits Distillery in 2021, where you can see her do burlesque and sing every week!
+She currently also plays drums in Las Vegas band Rhythm Ace and the Nu-Tones.
 In the autumn of 2012 she was awarded the first ever green card from the USA based on her extraordinary ability in the field of burlesque.
-She started her career in 2003, and since then has performed internationally on stages in Paris, London, Berlin, Rome and more, as well as touring nationally for the past 10 years while she was based in the New York area.
+She started her career in 2003, and since then has performed internationally on stages in Paris, London, Berlin, Rome and more.
 Her stunningly authentic classic burlesque performances have been featured on The Real Housewives of NYC, NBC News, CBS's The Couch and she has also performed for Brooke Shields, Joan Baez, Bob Saget, Kanye West, Jude Law, and more.
 She is an in-demand performer for corporate clients like Patron, Dos Equis, Harley Davidson and MTV.
 You may also have seen her in the "Shake Your Blood" Probot music video featuring Dave Grohl and Lemmy Kilmister, or on an episode of HBO's RealSex.

 Bettina has received a number of awards for her innovative yet classic dance style, earning the title "Most Energetic Dancer (Female)" in the 2003 local Monday Magazine arts awards show and in 2006 she was again recognized by Monday Magazine readers, being awarded "Favourite Dancer."
-Most recently Victoria's Times-Colonist daily paper named her "Most Fashionable Woman" of 2008.
+Victoria's Times-Colonist daily paper named her "Most Fashionable Woman" of 2008.
 She won a coveted Golden Pastie award for Miss Congeniality at the 2011 New York Burlesque Festival, for "the performer who is always a lady on and off stage", which made her mother very proud, and in 2012 she won another Golden Pastie for being Most Classic Pin-Up.
-Most recently she won her first crown and sash when she earned 2nd Runner Up at the 2017 Kansas City Burlesque Festival.
+She won her first crown and sash when she earned 2nd Runner Up at the 2017 Kansas City Burlesque Festival.

 She has performed at burlesque festivals in Brussels, Kansas City, St. Louis, Toronto, Dallas, New Orleans, New York City and Vancouver, and has lent her talents to a wide variety of benefit shows, including the 2006 & 2017 Miss Exotic World Burlesque Hall Of Fame show in Las Vegas, as well as benefits for New Orleans musicians after Hurricane Katrina and has modeled for PETA's anti-fur campaign.